Malabar Hill (Mumbai) – Exclusive and BeautifulMay 22, 2016

 As soon as I reached the top, the view was spectacular.
-It is after reaching at the elevation, do you realize that the place is actually a hill.
+Actually, It is after reaching at the elevation, do you realize that the place is actually a hill.
 It offers a clear view of the Chowpatty and the Marine Drive.
 The tall skyscrapers in the background with the beaches and sea in front makes up for a superb scenic view.
 One really need to see it to experience the breathtaking view.

 Prominent Residential Places in Malabar Hill

 This place needs no mentioning of the kind of richness it boasts of.
 With India’s Wealthiest man to the Chief Minister of Maharashtra residing here, this place is really something to take a look at.
 Even the Prime Minister of India, during his visit to mumbai, stays in the area during that time.